ZaidFada231/DS4002-Text/OUTPUTS/models_results.md

 - **Support** is the number of true instances for each genre in the test set.

 ---
+### Benchmarks

+The benchmark models allow usto create a standard against which the performance of our previous model can be evaluated.
+In order to set realistic and achievable goals for improvement, the benchmark model must be simplistic in architectcure and features input into it.
+These models will be essential for driving future improvement and ensuring advancements in future iterations.

 ## Benchmark 1: Dummy Classifier